Frans-db/neural-network-digit-recognizing/README.md

 To run download all files, and run main.py

-Libraries used in this project are: matplotlib keras numpy
+Libraries used in this project are: Matplotlib and Numpy